Individual Record 5

 Amy, her sister Mary, and her future husband Henry, and his sisters and cousins, were often mentioned in the Alhambra Advocate during the late 1890's and early 1900's.
 In June 1899, they all attended an evening of games, dancing, music, and refreshments in the Parish Hall, San Gabriel.
 In December, the gentlemen again held a dance with the same people in attendance.
 Parties, picnics, and church socials were all reported in the local newspapers.

-Amy married Henry Olson on June 20, 1906, in her family's home in Ontario, California.
-Their son Donald Keith was born March 29, 1907, and the 1910 U.S> census reports the family living at 326 Wilson Avenue, Alhambra.
-When Don was young, Amy gave him birthday parties, with his cousins and friends in attendance.
-These were duly reported in the local newspapers.
+In the 1910 U.S. census, Amy Noble Olson, 29, and Henry J., 30, were living at 326 Wilson, Alhambra, with their son Donald Keith, 3.
+Henry was the manager of the Alhambra Planing Mill, and their home was owned free of mortgage.
 Their daughter Agnes Wilma was born October 4, 1911.
 Amy was a member of the First Presbyterian Church, Alhambra, California, from January 29, 1908 until her death.
 Her picture appears in the 1962 Photograph Album of the church members.
 Her recipe for Italian Delight, a macaroni casserole, appears in the Women's Association cookbook.

 Click to enlarge During the summer, the family would visit Balboa Beach, Laguna Beach, the San Gabriel River at Whittier Narrows, and the Rio Hondo River.
 The photograph to the left shows them enjoying Laguna Beach circa 1916.
 In later years, they traveled to Camp Baldy, in the San Antonio Canyon of the San Gabriel Mountains.